MarcoWorms/dices-and-decks/rogue-ascesion.md

 ## Multiplayer Final Boss

 - Increase boss health by 20 per aditional player. (so 1 player 20 helath, 2 players 40 health, etc)
-- Prestige boss health bonus is also multipied by amount of players (so 2 players playing in prestige 2 adds 40 extra health to boss)
+- Ascesion boss health bonus is also multipied by amount of players (so 2 players playing in ascesion 2 adds 40 extra health to boss)
 - All players participate in the boss fight, taking turns according to the predetermined turn order.
 - The boss attacks each player in order, and each player has the opportunity to attack the boss on their turn.
 - Players can use their special abilities and items to support each other during the boss fight.

-## Multiplayer Prestige
+## Multiplayer Ascesions

-- For each Prestige level, increase the boss health by 10 times the number of players (e.g., in Prestige 2, the boss has 40 extra health per player).
+- For each ascesion level, increase the boss health by 10 times the number of players (e.g., in ascesion 2, the boss has 40 extra health per player).
-- Each player draws one Curse Card per prestige level at the start of a new game.
+- Each player draws one Curse Card per ascesion level at the start of a new game.
 Curses applies only to this player

 This multiplayer mode maintains the game's challenge while allowing players to strategize and cooperate.
 Players can support each other by using their abilities and items, making the game more engaging and enjoyable for all.